tdwg/ac/views/README.md

 This is the homepage of the Views Controlled Vocabularies Task Group chartered by the Audubon Core Maintenance Group.
 If you are looking for the Audubon Core Maintenance Group page, it's [here](https://github.com/tdwg/ac/blob/master/README.md).

-Our group has been approved by the TDWG Executive Committee subject to some editing of our charter.
+Our group has been approved by the TDWG Executive Committee.

 The main deliverables of the group's work will be controlled vocabulary terms for to serve as values for `ac:subjectOrientation` and `ac:subjectPart`.